Some fear boosters will hurt drive to reach the unvaccinated

 But some members of an expert panel that advises the CDC worried last week that the booster discussion was a distraction from the more pressing need to get more Americans vaccinated.

-“We have a very effective vaccine, and it’s like saying, ‘It’s not working,’” said Dr. Pablo Sanchez of Ohio State University.
+“We have a very effective vaccine, and it’s like saying, ‘It’s not working,’” Dr. Pablo Sanchez of Ohio State University, said.

-At that meeting, a CDC official presented unpublished data from a recent 1,000-person survey that suggested that offering boosters would make 25% of unvaccinated Americans much less likely to get a shot.
-This week, a Kaiser Family Foundation poll of more than 1,500 adults found that 71% of the unvaccinated say the recent news about boosters is a sign that the vaccines aren’t working.
+At that meeting, a CDC official presented unpublished data from a recent 1,000-person survey that suggested that offering boosters would make 25-percent of unvaccinated Americans much less likely to get a shot.
+This week, a Kaiser Family Foundation poll of more than 1,500 adults found that 71-percent of the unvaccinated say the recent news about boosters is a sign that the vaccines aren’t working.

 Some outside experts saw this coming.